NeXt-Warning-System/project/updates/week4.md

 * Further prioritisation of user stories
 * Building up the backlog of user stories in Jira
 * Creating the artefacts for local development of the 4 subsystems using Docker
-* Creating the Continuous Integration and Continuous Deployment (CI/CD) development pipelines in the using Github Actions
+* Creating the Continuous Integration and Continuous Deployment (CI/CD) development pipelines using Github Actions

 ## What we’re planning for next week